Real estate calculators and rental market data

 Miami, FL

 No state income tax and half of New York's five-year plan.
 International money, Northeast transplants, and Latin American wealth have turned Miami into one of the most competitive rental markets in the country.
-Rent estimates here move fast — if you're pricing based on last quarter's data, you're already behind.
+Rent estimates move fast here.
+Last quarter's data is already stale.

 22 zip codes